 Please list the potential type of participants to be recruited (e.g. fellow students, members of the public, etc) and describe the range of methods by which they will be recruited.

 Describe the consent process the instructor and/or students will use to obtain informed consent.
-Please review our guidelines on .
+Please review our guidelines on creating clear consent forms found here.
 If there will be no written consent form, please explain.

 Explain briefly how you will prepare your students to comply with Tri-Council Policy (TCPS) guidelines and University policies in completing the course assignment(s).
 In particular, explain how students will be prepared to attend to the following: